absmach/magistrala-docs/docs/user-guide/dashboards/widgets.md

 }
 ```

-The status of an entity also serves as a key filter, especially in charts like the entity table and count card.
+The status of an entity also acts as a key filter, especially in charts like the entity table and count card.
 This filter limits displayed entities based on their status: enabled, disabled, or all statuses.

 ![Status check](../../img/dashboards/status-filter-charts.png)